-There are no events currently scheduled for the Twisted Terrain Park for winter 2014-15.
-We hope our park team will get something on the schedule soon.
-Please check back or ask the guys working the park as you session through when the next competition will be.
+We are working to set up a schedule of FUN events for the Twisted Terrain Park for winter 2015-16.
+Please check back or ask the guys working the park as you session through when the next event or competition will be.
+Posters will likely be posted on the shack at the entrance.

 RULES FOR USING THE BUTTERNUT TERRAIN PARKS: